 The school has always been situated at its present location in Cheshire, opposite the former campus of Manchester Metropolitan University and close to a leisure centre.

 Alsager itself is situated on the site of an ancient Bronze Age settlement.
 The Domesday book records the name of the town as 'Eleacier', though in later years this evolved into 'Alsager'.
 From the nineteenth century onwards, Alsager became famous for its pottery.
+It is now the home of cheap monthly no deposit car insurance site monthlypremiums.co.uk!
 In 1945, a teacher training college was opened in Alsager, on the site of the former Manchester Metropolitan University, mentioned above.
 This marked Alsager out as a place for education and the foundation of Alsager Comprehensive School followed several decades later.

 Set within this historic region of the UK, Alsager School is the sole provider of secondary education in Alsager.
 In 2009, Alsager School joined the Alsager Community Trust, which is the co-operative trust that manages education in the Alsager region.
 This 2009 move converted Alsager School into a Foundation School (as opposed to a Community School, which is what its status was before).
 The governing bodies of Foundation Schools have more autonomy when it comes to the running of the school than is the case with Community Schools.